isobelcochrane938/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 Always strive to write clean, readable code that's easy to understand and maintain.
 This not only makes your work more efficient but also greatly benefits your team and anyone who may interact with your code in the future."

 In practice, this means adhering to principles like DRY (Don't Repeat Yourself), KISS (Keep It Simple, Stupid), and SOLID design principles.
 Remember, good code isn't just about solving today's problem; it’s also about anticipating tomorrow's needs, which often requires breaking complex problems down into simpler, modular components."

+# 2024-02-17
+- Today's programming wisdom is to be a lifelong learner, always staying up-to-date with the latest technologies and programming languages.
+This involves reading blogs, articles, and books, attending workshops and conferences, as well as participating in online forums and communities.
+By constantly updating your knowledge and skills, you will become a more valuable asset to your team or organization.

+Another piece of wisdom in programming is the importance of writing clean, well-structured,and modular code.This not only makes your code easier to understand and maintain, but also reduces the likelihood of errors and bugs.
+To achieve this, follow the principles of SOLID programming, which stands for Single Responsibility Principle, Open/Closed Prority, Liskov Substitution Priniciple, Interface Segregation Principle and Dependency Inversion Principal.
+These principles will help you create more maintainable and scalable code, making your projects easier and more enjoyable to work on.